yingqi0607/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: Mark a task as done**
+**Use case: UC04 - Mark a task as done**

 **MSS**

-1. User requests to list tasks.
+1. User requests to <u>list task (UC07)</u>.
-2. TR4CKER shows a list of all tasks.
-3. User requests to mark a specific task in the list as done.
+2. User requests to mark a specific task in the list as done.
-4. TR4CKER marks the task as done.
+3. TR4CKER marks the task as done.

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+TR4CKER detects an error in entered task index.

     * 2a1.
 TR4CKER shows an error message.

      Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-TR4CKER shows an error message.

-      Use case ends.

-**Use case: View a task**
+**Use case: UC05 - View a task**

 **MSS**

-1. User requests to list tasks.
+1. User requests to <u>list task (UC07)</u>.
-2. TR4CKER shows a list of all tasks.
-3. User requests to view a specific task in the list.
+2. User requests to view a specific task in the list.
-4. TR4CKER shows the details of the task.
+3. TR4CKER shows the details of the task.

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+TR4CKER detects an error in entered task index.

     * 2a1.
 TR4CKER shows an error message.

     Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-TR4CKER shows an error message.

-      Use case ends.

-**Use case: Find related tasks**
+**Use case: UC06 - Find related tasks**

 1. User requests to find tasks using specified keyword(s).
-2. TR4CKER shows a list of all tasks that match the given keywords.
+2. TR4CKER shows a list of all tasks that match the given keyword(s).

     Use case ends.